 The end product was awesome and five years later, the duo are teasing their return with two promotional singles for its sequel, “Bandana,” rumored to be released in April.

-Most rap fans would salivate at the masterfully mixed and intertwined collection of vintage-sounding instrumentals.
+Most rap fans would salivate at the masterfully mixed and intertwined collection of vintage-sounding instrumentals included on “Pinata.”
 Gibbs’ wordplay and hard-knuckled flows thunder over Madlib’s use of vocal and instrumental samples that enrich the backgrounds of songs throughout the track list.
-The producer’s experimental style has led to a number mind-bending concoctions that express a mix of classic jazz and blues along with futuristic neo-funk.
+The producer’s experimental style has led to a number of mind-bending concoctions that express a mix of classic jazz and blues along with futuristic neo-funk.

 “Thuggin‘,” “Shame” and “Deeper,” the three EPs leading up to “Pinata,” included remixes, clean versions, an extra track on each, instrumental versions and some “bonus beats.”
 The three self-titled tracks off the EPs were kept on the 2014 album, as well as “Harold’s” from the latest EP, “Deeper.”